15 Creative Testimonial Examples for Your Website

 15 inspirational testimonial examples

 Below, we’ve gathered 15 Wix websites featuring some of the most effective testimonials.
-As you create your own website testimonials, feel free to use these for inspiration.
+As you create your own website testimonials as you scale or start your business, feel free to use these for inspiration.

 01. The Tea Story